CodeupClassroom/venus-modified-lessons/movies.md

 ## The Movies Project

-Look in the above V2 link for the Movies project exercise description (scroll to the bottom)
+Look in the above V2 link for the Movies project description (scroll to the bottom)